spicywebau/craft-embedded-assets/README.md

 As embedded assets are still normal asset files, you can access them through the `craft.assets` elements API.
 In order to get the actual embed data, call the `craft.embeddedAssets.fromAsset(asset)` function where `asset` is the asset model.

+### Fields

+As embedded assets are stored as JSON files, they can be targeted when creating Asset fields.
+If you want to allow/disallow embedded assets from being selected, you can modify the "Restrict allowed file types?" setting to either include or exclude JSON files.

+Unfortunately there was no way of explicitly specifying embedded types, but this is the next best thing.

+## API

 ### `craft.embeddedAssets.*`